arnau/seachess/corpus/notes/from-jq-to-nushell.md

 Over the years I've used `jq` sporadically, typically to quickly wrangle and inspect some unknown JSON.
 Due to that on/off interaction I have never managed to retain its syntax in my head for long so when using it for any non trivial operation I've had to invest a decent chunk of time to re-acquaint myself with it.

-On the other hand, Nushell fits nicely with my mental model so once I've learnt a command I can reuse it with little struggle.
+On the other hand, Nushell fits nicely with my mental model so once I've learnt a command I can reuse it with little effort.

-Both jq and Nushell are excellent tools but I found Nushell a better investment.
+Both jq and Nushell are excellent tools but I found Nushell to be a better investment.